daleonpz/Research-Project/chapter2.md

-An example is  shown in figure  \ref{img:cameraaxis}.
+An example is  shown in Figure  \ref{img:cameraaxis}.
 The Euler angles are $\psi = 165$, $\rho = 25$ and $\psi = 0$.
 The green, red and blue axes correspond to the X-axis, Y-axis and Z-axis respectively.
-As expected from the pin hole model, $\psi$ is near 180 because the image is facing the camera as result the blue axis points towards the camera.
+As expected from the pin hole model in Section 2.2, $\psi$ is near 180 because the image is facing the camera as result the blue axis points towards the camera.

 ![Camera axis \label{img:cameraaxis}](img/camera_axis.png)